GershonR/TheElement/README.md

 ## The Element is a music player that provides an easy way to share and find new music.

-### The Element is a music listening platform that allows users to find new music other users are listening to, share their own playlists and favourite songs and manage their music collections.
+### The Element is a music listening platform that allows users to play music, find new music other users are listening to, share their own playlists and favourite songs and manage their music collections.

 ### We think that music is a universal language, and that people deserve a platform that allows them to communicate more effectively.
 Our goal is to make sharing, finding, organizing and commenting